ttww/Voltcraft-VC830/README.md

 # Voltcraft-VC830

-vc830 is a little C program which reads serial data from a voltcraft VC830 digital multimeter and transform it to different output signals.
+vc830 is a little C program which reads serial data from a voltcraft VC830 digital multimeter and transform it to different output formats.

 <img src="doc/voltcraft-vc830.png" alt="VC830" width="200px"/>